dell/omnia/docs/source/InstallationGuides/BuildingClusters/NFS.rst

 * Fill out the ``nfs_client_params`` variable in the ``input/storage_config.yml`` file in JSON format using the samples provided below.

-* This role runs on manager, compute and login nodes.
+* This role runs on all nodes.

 * Make sure that ``/etc/exports`` on the NFS server is populated with the same paths listed as ``server_share_path`` in the ``nfs_client_params`` in ``input/storage_config.yml``.